TomGrill/gdx-dialogs/README.md

 You can edit the [/gdx-dialogs-android/res/values-v11/styles.xml](/gdx-dialogs-android/res/values-v11/styles.xml) if you want use another theme like Holo.Light

+If your project already has styles.xml file make sure you merge what you need from both files.

 **iOS**
 Add this to your robovm.xml
 ```